GabrielMorin1109/Projet_RL/README.md

-# Reinforcement Learning (MAST679W) course project.
+# Reinforcement Learning (MAST679W) course project
 The assignment had been done with Jacob Chenette (UQAM) and Julien St-Pierre (McGill).

 ### Introduction :